toralf/torutils/README.md

 #### Objectives

 - never touch established connections
+- try to not overblock
-- for IPv4 filter single ips, for IPv6 however /64 ip blocks
+- for IPv4 work on single ips, but for IPv6 on /80 CIDR block

 #### Details

-Generic filter rules for local network, ICMP, ssh and local user services are created.
+Generic filter rules for the local network, ICMP, ssh and additional services are created.
-Then the following rules are created:
+Then the following rules are applied:

 1. trust connection attempt to the ORPort from trusted Tor authorities/Snowflake servers
-2. block the ip for 1 day if the connection attempt rate to the ORPort exceeds > 9/min¹ within last 2 minutes
+2. block the source for 24 hours if the connection attempt rate to the ORPort exceeds > 9/min¹ within last 2 minutes
-3. ignore the connection attempt if there are already 9 established connections from that ip¹ to the ORPort
+3. ignore the connection attempt if there are already 9 established connections from that source¹ to the ORPort
 4. accept the connection attempt to the ORPort

-¹ calculation examples given in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)
+¹ the 9 is derived from calculations given in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

 ### Installation